mallikharjuna160003/mallikharjuna160003/README.md

-- 👋 Hi, I’m @mallikharjuna160003
+- 👋 Hi, I’m Sunkara Mallikharjuna
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ReactJS, Using Python in daily life
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Webapps
-- 📫 How to reach me ...
+- 📫 How to reach me +91-9160009636

 <!---
 mallikharjuna160003/mallikharjuna160003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.